List of Alien vs. Predator characters: Dallas Howard

-Dallas Howard (portrayed by Steven Pasquale), an ex-con and the film's main protagonist, returns to Gunnison, Colorado, after his time in prison.
+Dallas Howard (portrayed by Steven Pasquale), an ex-con and the film's one of the two main protagonists, returns to Gunnison, Colorado, after his time in prison.
 He is Ricky's older brother, and seemingly good friends with Sheriff Eddie Morales.

 When Ricky comes home to find Dallas back from his time in prison, he tells him about Dale having attacked him, and that his car keys are lost in the sewer.
 He offers to help Ricky get them back, but only after thoroughly arguing.
 In the sewers, they manage to find the keys, but not before Ricky sees a newborn Alien chestburster swimming through the sewage.
 They then hear an Alien hissing at the end of the tunnel, and flee.

-When the Aliens attack, Dallas and Morales take the teenagers (along with Darcy) to a radio store, where they find more refugees; namely, two of the store's owners.
+When the Aliens attack, Dallas, and Morales take the teenagers (along with Darcy) to a radio store, where they find more refugees; namely, two of the store's owners.
 Dallas sides with Kelly when she offers an alternative escape plan, and leads her, Molly, Ricky, Jesse and Drew, while Morales leads Darcy and several others to the army's promised "evacuation" zone.

 After getting through the hospital, losing Jesse and Drew (the two having been killed), and Ricky being impaled, Dallas finds the Predator Wolf's plasma pistol and uses it as his own weapon.
 The group travels to the helicopter on the rooftop's building, but are attacked by a number of Aliens.
 Escape seems almost impossible, until Dallas manages to blow a hole through the wall with the pistol, allowing them to leave safely.

 When the group finally makes it to the helicopter, Dallas stays behind to buy them time.
 Using the pistol, he kills several Aliens but is almost overpowered.
 Just when the helicopter is about to take off, Wolf finds him and attempts to take his pistol back.
 Wolf then battles the Predalien, allowing Dallas to board the helicopter.

 They manage to fly away, but not quite quickly enough; the town's nuclear explosion and fallout creates turbulence, forcing them to crash-land.
 Dallas awakens, dazed, to find a group of camouflaged troops surrounding them; Dallas finally gives up the gun, in return for medical help for Ricky.